MileHacker Logo

 • Trolleys: Use Gatlinburg and Pigeon Forge trolleys to avoid Parkway congestion.

-• Walk: For short distances in downtown Gatlinburg, walking is often quicker than driving.
+• Walk: For short distances in the city center Gatlinburg, walking is often quicker than driving.

 • Group Activities: Plan days by grouping geographically close attractions to reduce driving.